oscar-bender-stone/honors-thesis/source/introduction.typ

   ],
 )

 This thesis is organized linearly, shown in @outline.
+Note that this thesis serves as a _high-level_, but precise, guide to the Welkin language.
+The _precise_ specification is the Standard itself, with _minimal_ abbreviations and all details explicitly mentioned.

 #figure(
   outline,